pbreheny/plmmr/README.md

   - `master` is the main branch with all the latest updates.

-  - `restd_in_cv` is a dev branch where we are re-working the CV implementation as it is in `master` -- in particular, we aim to re-standardize the training data in each CV fold.
-This is primarily for methods development -- the `scale_up` approach is much faster.

   - `scale_up` is where we are working to improve `plmm()`'s ability to scale up to larger datasets.
 In particular, I am in the process of converting more functions to `C++`/adjusting how `plmmr` interacts with [file-backed data](https://pbreheny.github.io/plmmr/articles/filebacking.html).
 Stay tuned for more on this.

   - `gh_pages` is where we are keeping all the documentation for `plmmr`